BleuBleu/FamiStudio/Docs/docs/expansion.md

 Extra envelope:

 * **Waveform** : The waveform of the instrument.
-It will of a fixed length, as speficied by the "Wave Size" parameter.
+It will of a fixed length, as specified by the "Wave Size" parameter.

 The parameters are:

 * **Wave Preset** : A few preset that you can use to set the waveform envelope.
 * **Wave Size** : The N163 chip had only 128 of RAM to store all the waveforms used at any given time.
 For example, if you use waveforms of size 32, you can only use 4 unique instrument at any given time.
 Using more will result in channels using wrong instruments.
 * **Wave Position** : The position, in the 128 bytes of memory, of the waveform.
-You must manually make sure that different waveforms dont overlap.
+You must manually make sure that different waveforms don't overlap.

 ### EPSM